prataprc/prataprc.github.io.v1/_contents/console-jockey.rst

-If you are power user of terminal, who end up opening several windows and several tabs in each window, then you must seriously consider tmux_ (or its ancestor screen).
+If you are power user of terminal, who end up opening several windows and several tabs in each window, then you must seriously consider tmux_ (or its ancestor screen_).

 **tmux**,

-In short, tmux_ allows user to create sessions and attach any number of terminal emulatros to a session.
+In short, tmux_ allows user to create sessions and attach any number of terminal emulators to a session.
 Inside a session you can create any number of windows, even splitting them into panes.
 There is a whole bunch of short-cut keys defined for you to manage, migrate and monitor your windows/panes and emulator clients.
 For detailed information, check out its man-page.